seahax/workshop/packages/semaphore/README.md

 ## Draining

-It is possible to wait for all semaphore tokens to be released.
+It is possible to wait for all semaphore locks to be released.
 This is useful for cleanup.

 ```ts
 await semaphore.drain();